 Areas requiring the use of management estimates relate to the amount of the determination of share compensation expense associated with stock options and valuation of warrants.
 A discussion of these estimates is provided in the relevant accounting policy notes and in note 4.
+Management estimates are required to calculate the reclamation provisions as discussed in note 5.
 Significant judgment is applied in the determination of the Company's ability to continue as a going concern as discussed in note 2(a).
 Management assesses its ability to continue as a going concern taking into account its forecast cash requirements, its budgeted non-discretionary expenditures, its available cash, and expected sources of financing.